 - Human-computer interaction

-- Medical image processing, data-driven diagnosis of diseases
+- Medical image processing, data-driven diagnosis

 - Computer graphics, virtual reality and visualization technology

 - Intelligent systems

 - Time-series data modelling

 - "Triple-Network Air Quality Monitoring and Carbon Credit Trading Platform for Sustainable Urban Environments", funded by Newton Fund and Chinese Academy of Sciences, total £470K (Newton: £349K), Co-I. Four partners: Loughborough University, Satochi Systems Ltd, Shenzhen Institutes of Advanced Technology (SIAT)-Chinese Academy of Sciences, EEGSmart Intelligent Technology Co.
 Ltd., from Aug.
 2018.

 - "Building Embedded Intelligence for Curiosity Driven Underwater Vehicle for Target Exploration", EPSRC CDT-EI (industry sponsor Witted Srl).
 PI, total £117k (industry contribution £40k).
 Sept.
 2018 – Aug.
 2022.